Cantech Knowledge Base

 Configuring the correct timezone and setting up reliable NTP synchronization may seem like a small detail, but it forms the backbone of a well-managed Rocky Linux system.
 From debugging issues to keeping secure transactions properly timestamped, accurate timekeeping influences nearly every aspect of server operation.

-By following these steps, you’ve not only aligned your server with the correct timezone but also ensured it remains consistently accurate, no matter where it’s deployed.
-With time on your side, your Rocky Linux system is better equipped to handle the demands of modern computing — reliably, securely, and precisely.
+By following these steps, you’ve not only aligned your linux server with the correct timezone but also ensured it remains consistently accurate, no matter where it’s deployed.
+With time on your side, your Rocky Linux system is better equipped to handle the demands of modern computing reliably, securely, and precisely.